 20260522-amazon-bedrock-agentcore-with-amazon-quick-1

-The execution role passed to AgentCore Runtime requires at minimum the following permissions.
+The execution role passed to AgentCore Runtime must have at minimum the following permissions.

-• ECR pull (scoped to target repository ARN)
+• ECR pull (narrowed down to the target repository ARN)

 • CloudWatch Logs (only /aws/bedrock-agentcore/runtimes/*)